There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 Collect other evidence

-- Did the landlord tell you that the building was smoke-free?
+- Did the property or service manager tell you that the building was smoke-free?

 - Was the building advertised as smoke-free or non-smoking?